 Jabra Elite 7 Pro: What's not good

-The MyFit section is also something you don't really need to go through if you feel comfortable with any of the three tip sizes.
-The Elite 7 Pro were built really well for that purpose, and I suspect MyFit will feel like a redundant exercise.
+The MyFit section is also something you don't need to go through if you feel comfortable with any of the three tip sizes.
+The Elite 7 Pro were built well for that purpose, and I suspect MyFit will feel like a redundant exercise.

 Jabra Elite 7 Pro: Competition